 “Sponsoring State” means a State party or parties to the Convention which submits a certificate of sponsorship of an applicant in accordance with regulation 6.

-“Stakeholder” means a natural or juristic person or an association of persons with an interest of any kind in, or who may be affected by, the proposed or existing Exploitation activities under a Plan of Work in the Area, or who has relevant information or expertise.
+“Stakeholder” means a natural or juristic person or an association of persons with an interest of any kind in, or who may be affected by, the proposed or existing Exploitation activities under a Plan of Work in the Area, or who has relevant information, [knowledge] or expertise.

 “Standards” means such technical and other standards and protocols, including performance and process requirements, adopted pursuant to regulation 94.
 [Standards have to be considered as mandatory.]

+[Alt.1 “Standards” means methodological, procedural, technical or environmental rules that are necessary to implement the regulations and to ensure a coherent approach to monitoring and assessment, including performance and process requirements, adopted pursuant to regulation 94.
+Standards are legally binding on Contractors and the Authority”.]

+[Alt.2.
+“Standards” means such documents adopted by the Authority pursuant to regulation 94.]

 “Synergistic Impacts” [handled by the IWG ENV]